Sustainable Tourism & Conservation at Wray Valley

 Sustainable Energy

-Apart from our electricity and phone line we are “off grid”.
-That means that there is no mains gas, water or sewerage here.
+Apart from our electricity and phone line, we are “off-grid”.
+That means there is no mains gas, water, or sewerage here.

-We know that our energy consumption has the potential to be a significant environmental impact.
-See how we try to manage this currently and what we have planned for the future to improve our sustainability and contribute to sustainable tourism by clicking on the topics below.
+We know that our energy consumption has the potential to have a significant environmental impact.
+You can see how we manage this and explore our transition to a fully sustainable heating system by clicking on the topics below.

-We will publish our energy consumption and generation figures on a regular basis.
-Click on each of the graphs to zoom in.
+We publish our energy consumption and generation figures on a regular basis.
+Click on each of the graphs below to zoom in.

 Energy Usage